top of page

 Round bales of Beardless wheat are $140 per bale with our local supplier HF&C Amarillo

-Every bit helps, even if that means just sharing this on social media!
+Every bit helps, even if that means just sharing this on social media.

-If you would like to send a donation of feed direct through HF&C Amarillo you can contact them at
+If you would like to send a donation of feed direct through our

 (806) 622-9800